dungquach12/CSS-Layout/README.md

 Homepage > MSSV > Float, Flexbox, Grid

 - **Homepage**: include group information, including `Ma Nhom`, a list of `MSSV` (Student IDs) and `Ho ten` (Names), along with an overview of the layout techniques used.
 Provides navigation links to individual student pages.
-- **MSSV Page**: Each student has a dedicated page that includes their specific `MSSV` and layout method.
+- **MSSV Page**: Each student has a dedicated page that includes their specific `MSSV` and their chosen layout.
 - **Layout Pages (Float, Flexbox, Grid)**: Separate pages demonstrating each layout technique, with titles reflecting the layout method used.